MITLibraries/browsertrix-harvester/README.md

 ```shell
 make test-harvest-local
 ```
-  * Performs a crawl using the config YAML `/btrixharvest/tests/fixtures/lib-website-homepage.yaml`
+  * Performs a crawl using the container mounted config YAML `/browsertrix-harvest/tests/fixtures/lib-website-homepage.yaml`
-  * Metadata is written to `/crawls/collections/homepage/homepage.xml` in the container, which is mounted and available in the local `output/` folder
+  * Metadata is written to container directory `/crawls/collections/homepage/homepage.xml`, which is mounted and available in the local `output/` folder

 ### Remote Test Crawl